254In61/ocp4-on-aws/README.md

    - $ cd ocpv4-on-aws

 5. SET ENVIRONMENTAL VARIABLES
-   - $ cp env-vars/sample-ec2-env-vars $HOME/env-vars
+   - $ cp template-ec2-env-vars $HOME/ec2-env-vars
-     - ** You don't want to git commit your AWS secrets by mistake right?That's why we have them outside this git repo**
+     - ** You don't want to git commit your AWS secrets by mistake right?
+That's why we have them outside this git repo**
    - Update the variables in $HOME/env-vars.
      - *** NB: 1.
 Leave line 1 as it is .
 2. DO NOT change the environmental variables names..Just update the value after '=' **
    - Set your environmental variables : $ source $HOME/ec2-env-vars